SeyiOG/PushOperations/README.md

 N.B.
 Typically, valid login data should not be pushed to the repository however, the data is public already so I chose to leave it in the file.

+General Observations:
+I had to choose the most common employee as there is no way to know the names of the employees available.
+The login credentials are the same but the user who is logged into is not always the same.